pramodbhadana/Kent-s-Beginner-Guide-to-React/README.md

 1. Doing a heavy operation on component re-render could be problematic and not the best way to utilize the resources.
 We can save computational resources e.g in the case where we are parsing a JSON when the first page load.
 2. To combat this problem, we can pass a function to useState hook and react would run this to fetch the initial value only.

+#### Lesson 15 : Manage the useEffect dependency array

+1. The useEffect hook tries to eagerly synchronize the state of the world with the state of the application.
+This means that the effect callback is called every time a component is rendered and sometimes that is more than what we need.
+2. In case we do not want a effect callback to run, just provide a dependency array to useEffect API.
+Include only those state variables, on whose state change you want to listen to.
+3. While providing the dependency array, make sure that you provide all the state variables which are being used in the effect callback.